Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Hide NYI items from The Twilight Forest from JEI
 - Disable EnderIO celebrating the New Year, as it tends to cause significant lag
 - Add a NBT clearing recipe for the RFTools Filter Module
+- Limit the rendering of items in Storage Drawers to only be if you are within 12 blocks

 ## Text and Quest Updates: